-SETUP: DAY/NIGHT PAGE
+SETUP: SET PROG PAGE (DAY/NIGHT)

-- ARROW Page jump back to the Now/Status page. - DAY Displays the DAY setup for the room selected. - NIGHT Displays the NIGHT setup for the room selected. - On a per-room-basis, the DAY, NIGHT, TIME, TEMP, MODE, & FAN can be setup for a "RUN PROG" schedule.
-The individual room settings are changed to "DAY/NIGHT" setting when the time entered for the room is the time of day. - Example: DAY/LVRM settings are 8:00 AM, COOL, FAN AUTO, 70 F. When the time of day is 8:00 AM on the LVRM "NOW/STATUS" page all settings will change to the for mentioned.
+- ARROW Page jump back to the Setup page. - DAY Displays the DAY setup for the room selected.

+- NIGHT Displays the NIGHT setup for the room selected. - On a per-room-basis, the DAY, NIGHT, TIME, TEMP, MODE, & FAN can be setup for a "RUN PROG" schedule.
+The individual room settings are changed to "DAY/NIGHT" setting the time of day is the same as the time set in the DAY/NIGHT program. - Example: DAY/LVRM program settings are 8:00 AM, MODE = COOL, FAN = AUTO, TEMP = 70°F. When the time of day is 8:00 AM on the LVRM "NOW/STATUS" page all settings will change to the for mentioned. - PROG Button Assuming "Week Prog" is enabled from the "Setup Page," this button will cycle though one of three different program settings. - Important: This is done on per DAY/NIGHT & per room.
+This is not to simply set up one DAY/NIGHT. - Example: Prog 1 requires all three rooms and their DAY/NIGHT to be set (6 different pages of settings).
+Prog 2 will be completely different setup pages.